dubas-pro/ext-template-helper/README.md

 + `language` - optional language parameter which determine in which you want to get translation.
 If you don't use this parameter, helper will use as default `en_US`.

 ### dubasSpellAmount helper
-This helper will let you translate DubasAddress field in specific language for actual value.
+This helper will let you transform amount to words.
 You just need to add this string to your template:

 `{{dubasSpellAmount field leftOperandText="dollars" separator="and" rightOperandText="cents" language='pl_PL'}}`